akvist/Hotel-app-frontend/README.md

 **Together with back-end code**:

-- Making a full-stack application
+- Making and deploying a full-stack application

 ## Tech Stack